 nslookup

-nslookup is widely available on Windows, Linux, and macOS.
-It allows querying specific DNS record types.
+nslookup is available on Windows, Linux, and macOS.
+It's straightforward for looking up specific DNS record types.

 nslookup -type=MX example.com

-This command retrieves MX records for example.com.
-You can replace MX with other record types like A, TXT, or CNAME.
+This grabs MX records for example.com.
+Swap out MX for other types like A, TXT, or CNAME if you need something different.

 dig

-dig is a powerful DNS query tool available on Unix-like systems and can be installed on Windows.
-It provides detailed output and supports advanced options.
+dig is honestly a powerhouse for DNS queries.
+It runs on Unix-like systems and can be set up on Windows too.
+You get way more detail and lots of advanced options.

 dig example.com MX +short